Today we are doing a deep dive into how to wear black leggings. I was inspired by a question posted over in our Facebook Private Group.

 This is the kind of look I wear working from home or hanging with my kids.
 It allows me to do everything I do in a day, from sit on the floor with the baby to grab dinner out with my husband.

 H&M makes some of the best-oversized sweaters to pair with leggings at fabulous prices.
-Look for one like featured above, with a high-low hem; it is the most flattering style for a top paired with leggings.
+Look for one like what I featured above, with a high-low hem; it is the most flattering style for a top paired with leggings.
 You want something to cover your bum, but often, when the hem is cut evenly across, it can cut off your proportions and make you look frumpy.

 The high-low hem allows you to maintain your height while feeling comfortable with how much you expose.